Dandruff: The Why’s and How To’s

 If you have dry dandruff and you use a medicated dandruff shampoo, you'll only dry your scalp and hair more, thereby adding to the problem.
 I don’t recommend it.

-For oily dandruff, the best shampoo and conditioner is Nioxin Cleanser and Scalp Therapy.
+For oily dandruff, the shampoo and conditioner I recommend is Nioxin Cleanser and Scalp Therapy.
 The shampoo thoroughly cleanses and exfoliates the scalp without drying.
 The conditioner, Scalp Therapy, invigorates and refreshes the scalp with balm mint.
 It rinses thoroughly without leaving any residue, which is important for oily hair and scalp.
-These products can be found in better salons.
+These products can be found in our salon.